Arryboom/Specialcharacters/Readme.md

 tencent  МSN  windоws  Ghоst  Ыack hаck   hаcker   crаcker DDоS

-**Seems no differences right?**
+**What's the real characters behind these words?**

-But,when you write them down to(or copy) a file like txt file,using hex editor you can found the difference between them:
+when you write them down to(or copy) a file like txt file,using hex editor you can found the difference between them:
 ![using Hex editor to check the difference](https://github.com/Arryboom/specialcharacters/blob/master/test1.png)

 > The first character 'А' was cyrillic,second and third one are english 'A'